kristopolous/Porter-Stemmer/README.md

-The official javascript implementation of the Porter Stemmer
+The official javascript implementation of the Porter Stemmer.

 # About